hrchlhck/url-shortener/README.md

 ## Overview

 This project is a minimalistic **URL shortener** developed in Rust for learning and demonstration purposes.
 It provides a basic RESTful API to create, list, and redirect shortened URLs.
+It also uses Redis as storage.
+It supports aliases with time expiration.

 **Important:**
 This project is **strictly for learning and development purposes**.
 It **must not be used in production environments** and contains known vulnerabilities (such as lack of robust authentication and non-persistent storage) which are planned to be addressed in future work.